brofrims25/cytrilclan/README.md

 - **Bank GUI** - free-form deposit area, paginated withdraw with a per-item confirm screen, and a paginated IN/OUT transaction history
-- **Settings GUI** - banner editing (hold a banner, click to apply), clan rename via chat capture, base rename via chat capture
+- **Settings GUI** - banner editing (hold a banner, click to apply), clan rename via a color + bold/regular picker (14 dye-matched colors using only legacy Minecraft color codes, so it renders correctly on Java and on Bedrock via Geyser/Floodgate) followed by chat text capture, and base rename via chat capture
 - **Member management** - stats (kills/deaths), kick (instant or with a written-book reason via shift-click), promote/demote, and a **1-hour delayed leader transfer** that can be cancelled by clicking again before